danplotkin/LSTM_Time_Series/README.md

-# Time Series Forecasting with Bidirectional LSTMs
+# Multi-Step Time Series Forecasting with LSTM

-This project demonstrates time series forecasting using Bidrectional Long Short-Term Memory (LSTM) neural networks.
+This project demonstrates time series forecasting using Long Short-Term Memory (LSTM) neural networks.
 LSTM is a type of recurrent neural network (RNN) that is specifically designed for processing sequential data, making it an ideal choice for analyzing and predicting time series data.
-Bidirectional LSTM (BiLSTM) extends the LSTM architecture by introducing an additional layer that processes the input sequence in the reverse order.
-This bidirectional aspect allows the model to access both past and future information at each time step, enabling it to make more informed predictions.
-The forward LSTM layer captures the dependencies in the past, while the backward layer captures dependencies in the future.
-The outputs of both layers are typically concatenated or combined in some way to obtain the final output.

 # Key Features